maxfischer2781/cpy2py/README.rst

 Gotchas/Limitations
 -------------------

 * Calls across interpreters are blocking and not threadsafe.
+If recursion switches between twinterpreters, :py:class:`cpy2py.TwinMaster` must use the ``'async'`` kernel.

 * Module level settings are not synchronized.
 For example, configuration of :py:mod:`logging` is not applied to twinterpreters.
 Use :py:class:`~cpy2py.twinterpreter.group_state.TwinGroupState`.
 See also issue #7.